 Just what baseball needs: more players who think that superstition plays a greater part in the game than actual skill.
 Why don’t we just hold pagan services at the ballpark and get it over with already?

-Their coach, no rx Bobby “I Shouda Been a Doctor” McIntire thinks the boys just may have been influenced by scenes of “sporting sacrifice” in such baseball films “Major League” and “Bull Durham.”
+Their coach, Bobby “I Shouda Been a Doctor” McIntire thinks the boys just may have been influenced by scenes of “sporting sacrifice” in such baseball films “Major League” and “Bull Durham.”
 In both of those comedies, prescription a ritual involving dead chickens is referenced as a way of “beating a slump.”

 The good news for these two is that it may not only lead to a break in their slump, but also a shot at make the starting team on the Texas Prison Baseball Team, with a guaranteed contract for two years.

 Kids, take it from your old Uncle Bob: leave the animal sacrifices to the adults who know what they’re doing . . . like Charlie Sheen.